Skip to content

 Concept

-Connect follows a scripts-first approach: Every integration (Nuclos, Teams, Slack, Zammad, etc.) is a simple shell script with standardized metadata.
+Connect follows a scripts-first approach: Every integration (DATAZONE ERP, Teams, Slack, Zammad, etc.) is a simple shell script with standardized metadata.
 This means maximum flexibility with minimum effort.

 Architecture